delhee/alb-block-theme-type-1-banner/readme.txt

-=== Plugin Name ===
+=== ALB Block Theme Type 1 Banner ===
 Contributors: albedu
-Tags: 1.0
+Tags: 1.0.0
 Requires at least: 6.0
 Tested up to: 6.1
-Stable tag: 1.0
+Stable tag: 1.0.0
 Requires PHP: 7.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-This block is a custom banner image of full width on your sites or/and blog posts.
-On top of the banner image, you may add various other child-blocks.
+Custom responsive banner image of full width on sites, templates or/and blog posts.
+On top of the image, you may add various other child-blocks.

 == Description ==